Michael Counts: Theatre and performance

-The last large-scale performance installation produced by GAle GAtes et al. in DUMBO was So Long Ago I Can't Remember (2001), a free adaptation of Dante's The Divine Comedy with a text by Kevin Oakes pre-recorded by the actors (who lip-synched their lines in the live performance) and choreography by Roht.
-So Long Ago marked a return to the walk-through format of previous performance installations, with audience members alternately roaming and seated as multiple performances unfolded around them.
-At some points, the performances occurred in their midst, depicting Dante's nine circles of hell.
-The audience observed the scene while walking over an elevated walkway as Manhattan's East River skyline appeared across the water through the shopfront windows of the gallery.
+The last large-scale performance installation produced by GAle GAtes et al. in DUMBO was So Long Ago I Can't Remember (2001), a free adaptation of Dante's The Divine Comedy, with a text by Kevin Oakes pre-recorded by the actors—who lip-synced their lines in the live performance—and choreography by Roht.

-The only theatre production Counts has directed since was Play/Date, a site-specific "immersive theatre experience" produced by 3-Legged Dog and installed in the three levels of the Fat Baby nightclub on the Lower East Side.
+The only theatre production Counts has directed since was Play/Date, a site-specific "immersive theatre experience" produced by 3-Legged Dog and installed across the three levels of the Fat Baby nightclub on the Lower East Side.